syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/annotations-in-mobile-view.md

 ---
 layout: post
-title: Annotations in Mobile View using SfPdfViewer Component | Syncfusion&reg;
+title: Annotations in Mobile View using SfPdfViewer | Syncfusion&reg;
 description: Checkout and learn everything about annotations in the mobile view using the Syncfusion&reg; Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer